 If using the graduate stream, your occupation must also be available for your qualification type (PhD and Masters graduates, or Bachelors and higher degree graduates.)

 If you are intending to use the the graduate stream, the details of your Western Australian study, including the address and postcode of the Western Australian university or campus must be included in your EOI.

-Have demonstrated at least the minimum English language requirements applicable to your occupation and stream through an approved English test*.
+Have demonstrated at least the minimum English language requirements in all four components in a single test applicable to your occupation and stream through an approved English test*.
 If you have a passport from the United Kingdom, Canada, New Zealand, the United States of America or Ireland, you are not required to sit an English exam to be eligible for Western Australian State nomination.

 Some assessing authorities require an English test result as part of the skills assessment process.